Hunter Biden’s Lawyers Ask Judge To Acquit Him on Constitutional Grounds, Arguing That Crack Addicts Are Allowed To Own Guns

 Kevin Dietsch/Getty Images

-Hunter Biden, son of President Biden, and his third and current wife Melissa Cohen Biden, on June 6, 2024 at Wilmington, Delaware.
-Mr. Biden is carrying his addiction memoir, 'Beautiful Things,' which the prosecution is using against him.
+Hunter Biden, son of President Biden, and his current wife, Melissa Cohen Biden, on June 6, 2024 at Wilmington, Delaware.
+Mr. Biden is carrying his addiction memoir, 'Beautiful Things,' which the prosecution used against him.
 Kevin Dietsch/Getty Images

 Hunter Biden’s defense attorneys are asking Judge Maryellen Noreika to unilaterally acquit the first son on grounds that the firearms statute which Mr. Biden is accused of violating is itself unconstitutional — an argument that will surely be deployed on appeal should he be convicted by a jury of his peers.
 Mr. Biden will also announce his decision on whether or not he himself will testify on Monday morning.